 A second study in Italy measured the differences in skin conductivity between multiple allergens in vials.
 Researchers found no relation between skin conductivity changes and the type of substance contained in the vial.
 There were also wide variations in the same individual between the first and second tests of most study participants.
 (4)

-Please do not rely on EAV testing in the context of mold illness and/or chronic inflammatory response syndrome.
+Please do not rely on EAV testing for mold illness or cCIRS.
 Follow the Shoemaker protocol.
 Obtain proper blood tests from a mold-literate practitioner.

 When it comes to improving your health, there’s nothing more important than proper nutrition.
 Plenty of conditions are solved just by removing offending foods.
 But that’s not the case with Chronic Inflammatory Response Syndrome and mold illness.

 There is no diet that will cure you of mold.
-That’s not to say diet is unimportant.
+But that’s not to say diet isn’t important.
 Eating real foods and avoiding processed and packaged foods are the best health practices you can follow – whether you’re dealing with mold or not.